-Both DRIVE and D2B are programmes of the Ministry of Foreign Affairs aimed at promoting development related public infrastructure in countries a specified on a list of eligible countries.
-Whereas most countries on the D2B list are Least Developed Countries, the DRIVE list includes also Lower-Middle Income Countries and Upper-Middel Income Countries.
-Other important differences are the target group, the project phase, and the financing.
+DRIVE and Develop 2 Build (D2B) are programmes of the Ministry of Foreign Affairs that promote development-related public infrastructure in countries specified on a list of eligible countries.
+Whereas most countries on the D2B list are Least-Developed Countries, the DRIVE list includes Lower-Middle and Upper-Middle Income Countries.
+Other significant differences are the target group, the project phase, and the financing.

-DRIVE is open to companies wanting to participate in a tender for the realisation of public infrastructure.
-It facilitates the financing of projects through subsidies, guarantees and loans, which can be awarded after an intake and assessment procedure, when both companies and projects fulfill all DRIVE requirements.
+DRIVE is open to companies wanting to participate in a tender to realise public infrastructure.
+It facilitates the financing of projects through subsidies, guarantees and loans, which can be awarded after an intake and assessment procedure when both companies and projects fulfil all DRIVE requirements.